CityU receives $100 million donation from The Shaw Foundation

 Share this article

 City University of Hong Kong (CityU) has received a HK$100 million donation from The Shaw Foundation Hong Kong Limited to sponsor the University’s development.
-In appreciation of Sir Run Run Shaw’s significant support and contributions to CityU over the years, a cheque presentation ceremony was held on 22 September.
+In appreciation of Sir Run Run Shaw’s significant support and contributions to CityU over the years, a cheque presentation ceremony was held today (22 September).

 Honourable guests included Mrs Mona Shaw, Chairperson of The Shaw Foundation, Dr Norman Leung Nai-pang, Pro-Chancellor of CityU, Professor Way Kuo, University President, and Professor Roderick Wong Sue-cheun, Vice-President (Development and External Relations).

 Dr Leung said he was especially moved to witness the historic moment.
 “The donation has a particularly special meaning to CityU as a young university.
-The support of The Shaw Foundation presents to all our staff and students a huge incentive to work even harder to accomplish our mission, which is to offer quality professional education and pursue applicable research for the betterment of mankind and society,” Dr Leung said.
+The support offered by The Shaw Foundation offers all our staff and students a huge incentive to work even harder to accomplish our mission, which is to offer quality professional education and pursue applicable research for the betterment of mankind and society,” Dr Leung said.

 The Hon Leung Chun-ying, Council Chairman of CityU, said in a pre-recorded video message that he wished to express on behalf of CityU his sincere gratitude to Sir Run Run.
 Mr Leung was unable to attend the event in person because he was out of town.